grafana/k8s-monitoring-helm/charts/k8s-monitoring/ci/README.md

   * MySQL, used for testing module integrations
   * Prometheus, used for testing discovery using pod annotations and https
   * Loki, used for testing discovery using ServiceMonitor objects
+  * Grafana, used for gathering logs via a PodLogs object
   * The rest of Kubernetes
 * Subject under test
   * k8s-monitoring helm chart, which deploys its own set of Grafana Agents
 * Data storage
   * Prometheus
   * Loki
+    * Another Grafana Agent, which accepts logs via OTLP, translates to Loki and writes to this Loki service
   * Tempo
 * Data visualization
   * Grafana